Master Program - Macroeconomic Policy and Financial Markets

 Skills acquired in this master program

-- Deep understanding of economic theory behind macroeconomic models and models of financial markets
+- Deep understanding of the economic theory behind macroeconomic models and models of financial markets.

 - Ability to write technical and executive reports and the skills to publicly communicate and discuss research work.